 Publications & Citations

-• “Beyond the National Dream: Significance Assessment of Large Transport Collections” (working title, in draft)
+- “Beyond the National Dream: Significance Assessment of Large Transport Collections” (for Heritage Rail Alliance journal, in draft)

 My Passions